-These trees that start with N are diverse, where leaves, flowers, and textures combine to create unique botanical wonders!
+These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Trees that Start with N